Petri Nets Based on Lawvere Theories

-These are given by setting $\law{Q}$ equal $\law{MON}$ the Lawvere theory of monoids, $\law{ABGRP}$ the Lawvere theory of abelian groups, and $\law{SEMILAT}$ the Lawvere theory of semi-lattices in the definition of $\Net{\law{Q}}$.
+These are given by setting $\law{Q}$ equal to $\law{MON}$ the Lawvere theory of monoids, $\law{ABGRP}$ the Lawvere theory of abelian groups, and $\law{SLAT}$ the Lawvere theory of semi-lattices in the definition of $\Net{\law{Q}}$.

-To elegantly illustrate the power of Petri nets, Messeguer and Montanari show that they present free monoidal categories \cite{monoids}.
-The objects in these monoidal categories are given by the markings of your Petri net and the morphisms represent all possible firings of the transitions in sequence and in parallel.
-In general a description of the operational semantics of Petri nets consists of an adjunction between a category of Petri nets and a category of commutative monoidal categories.
+To elegantly illustrate the power of Petri nets, Messeguer and Montanari show that they present free monoidal categories \citep{monoids}.
+The objects in these monoidal categories are given by the markings of our Petri net and the morphisms represent all possible firing sequences of the transitions in sequence and in parallel.
+In general, a description of the operational semantics of Petri nets consists of an adjunction between a category of Petri nets and a category of strictly commutative, strictly associative monoidal categories (see Definition \ref{CMCdef}).
 There are many ways to do this.
-In \cite{open} the authors construct a adjunction from $\Petri$ into a particular subcategory of $\CMC$ the category of commutative monoidal categories.
-Here we analyze, and alter this adjunction to get an adjunction
+In \citep{open} the authors construct an adjunction from $\Petri$ into a particular subcategory of $\CMC$, the category of commutative monoidal categories.
+Here we analyze and alter this adjunction to get an adjunction

-where $\PCat$ is a subcategory of $\CMC$ whose objects are categories with a free commutative monoid of objects.
-This restriction is necessary to match the free commutative monoid of places in a Petri net.